John Robinson (Virginia politician, born 1705): Death and legacy

 Following Robinson's death at his main plantation on the night of May 10/11, possibly from an attack of kidney stones, his administrators found he had very large debts, as well as promissory notes from a number of fellow planters who were his allies in the House of Burgesses.
 A committee established to examine the treasury accounts found an arrearage of £100,761.
 Robert Carter Nicholas, his successor as treasurer, criticized him by name in the Virginia Gazetter, and as a result of the ensuing scandal, the two offices were not combined again.
 Peyton Randolph succeeded him as Speaker, but chose not to administer Robinson's estate.
-Although three lawyers were appointed as the estate's administrators, Peter Randolph soon died, Peter Lyons chose not participate actively, and Robinson's former ally Edmund Pendleton performed most of the work trying to both repay creditors and limit the scandal tarring Robinson's former beneficiaries.
+Although three lawyers were appointed as the estate's administrators, Peter Randolph soon died, Peter Lyons chose to not participate actively, and Robinson's former ally Edmund Pendleton performed most of the work trying to both repay creditors and limit the scandal tarring Robinson's former beneficiaries.